jedjoud10/VoxelTerrain/README.md

   density += voronoi.Evaluate(projected);
   ```

+- Software Voxel Occlusion Culling:
+  - Uses DDA to rasterize the LOD0 chunks data (nearest to player) using the job system & burst at a low resolution (``64x64``).
+  - Depth data then used for each chunk / skirt using AABBs to check if they're visible.
+  - Depth data is sent to the GPU for impostor / instanced culling (treats props as single pixel, not as AABB.
+Makes the occlusion check a lot faster).
+  - Relaxed by 1 voxel width to avoid over occlusion.
+  - Also works for non-terrain objects like user objects.
+Anything that has the ``UserOccludableAuthoring`` authoring component will get occluded by the occlusion culling system
+  - Bottleneck is currently the "relaxation" step, as that executes every frame even if voxel data has not been modified or the camera does not move.

 - Better optimized meshing jobs:
   - Optimized corner (mc-mask opt) & check job (bitsetter) using custom intrinsics that actually do something!!! (profiled).
   - Optimized normal job by splitting it into a "prefetch" part and a "calculate" part.
 Prefetcher is vectorized by Burst, but not the calculate part (need to fix).